It is important to weigh up the pros and cons of a C-section and decide if it’s right for you. Different strokes for different folks.

 A further study has found that unexplained stillbirths at term are twice as likely if the mother has had a previous caesarean birth as for women with previous vaginal deliveries.

 Mother-baby bonding following birth is extremely important, and it’s why skin-to-skin contact immediately following a vaginal birth is recommended.
-This skin-to-skin time doesn’t happen as quickly following a cesarean birth as the surgery needs to continue, so can this method of delivery affect the all important bonding process?
+This skin-to-skin time doesn’t happen as quickly following a cesarean birth as the surgery needs to continue, so can a C-section affect the bonding process?

 Should I Consider An Elective Caesarean Delivery?